Crucible-team/crucible-02/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_Detach(Entity entity)  -- detaches entity from parent (if hierarchycomponent exists for it).
 Restores entity's original layer, and applies current transformation to entity
 - Component_DetachChildren(Entity parent)  -- detaches all children from parent, as if calling Component_Detach for all of its children

-- GetBounds() : AABB result  -- returns an AABB fully containing objects in the scene.
+- GetBounds(opt Entity entity) : AABB result  -- returns an AABB.
+If entity is not specified, it's the whole scene's AABB.
+If entity is specified, it's the entity's AABB.
+The entity's AABB is determined by Object-, Armature- or TransformComponent.
 Only valid after scene has been updated.
 - GetWeather() : WeatherComponent
 - SetWeather(WeatherComponent weather)